7 min read

 How Do Pepper Ratings Work Across Platforms?

-Pepper ratings are reader shorthand, but they're not standardized.
-A 3-pepper rating on Goodreads might mean something different on BookTok or StoryGraph.
+Pepper or flame ratings are reader shorthand, but they're not standardized across platforms.
+A 3-pepper rating on Goodreads might mean something slightly different on BookTok or StoryGraph.
+Here's what to know.

 Goodreads

-No official heat rating system.
-Readers include pepper ratings in their reviews using emoji.
-Shelves like "steamy," "closed-door," and "dark-romance" offer some filtering, but heat expectations are set by individual reviewers.
+Goodreads doesn't have an official heat rating system.
+Readers typically include pepper ratings in their reviews using emoji (e.g., "Spice: 🌶️🌶️🌶️ 3/5").
+Shelves like "steamy," "closed-door," and "dark-romance" provide some filtering, but heat expectations are largely set by individual reviewers.

 StoryGraph

-Community-driven content ratings capture heat level more systematically.
-Readers tag books with descriptors like "explicit" or "moderate" for sexual content, which aggregates into a consensus.
+StoryGraph includes community-driven content ratings that capture heat level more systematically.
+Readers can tag books with descriptors like "explicit" or "moderate" for sexual content, which aggregates into a consensus.

 BookTok

 BookTok has its own heat vocabulary.
-"Spicy" is the default for anything above warm.
-The pepper rating system (1-5) is widely used in video reviews.
-A "5-pepper" BookTok recommendation sets a very specific expectation that the book better meet.
+"Spicy" is the default term for anything above warm.
+The pepper rating system (1-5) is widely used in video reviews and recommendation posts.
+A "🌶️🌶️🌶️🌶️🌶️" BookTok recommendation sets a very specific expectation that your book better meet.

 Amazon / Kindle

 Amazon doesn't have a heat rating system.
-Readers rely on reviews, the "Look Inside" preview, and the book's subtitle or series branding.
+Readers rely on reviews, the "Look Inside" preview, and increasingly on the book's subtitle or series branding to gauge heat level.
 This is why clear positioning in your book's description matters.
 If your book is steamy, say so.
 If it's sweet, say so.
 Ambiguity creates disappointed readers.

 How Should You Choose Your Heat Level as a Reader?